Introduction to SQL

 Each table represents an entity, and each table records specific data that is useful to the entity.

-• Surrogate: when the value of the information is not derived from the entity.
+• Surrogate: When the value of the information is not derived from the entity.
 For example: a randomly chosen number;

-• Natural: when the value of the information represents the identity.
+• Natural: When the value of the information represents the identity.
 For example: the person’s name.

 Keys that are used to navigate to another table are called foreign keys.